Bringing the Joy of Coding to Asilong, Kenya

 Dale DeJager teaches a computer class in the computer lab, a room with six tables of two students each, all studying on desktop computer screens.

-U-M ECE Alum Dale DeJager teaches a computer class at Asilong Christian High School.
+U-M ECE alum Dale DeJager teaches a computer class at Asilong Christian High School.
 Photo: Andy DuPont

 Gathered in a solar-powered computer lab in the remote village of Asilong, Kenya, five eleventh graders programmed in Python, coded Snapchat filters, and learned about machine learning––all from a professor on the other side of the world.

-The students learned these skills through a global collaboration between teacher Juliet Rabach in Asilong, U-M Electrical and Computer Engineering (ECE) Prof. Raj Rao Nadakuditi, ECE Alum Dale DeJager (BS EE 1973), and colleague Andy DuPont.
+The students learned these skills through a global collaboration between teacher Juliet Rabach in Asilong, U-M Electrical and Computer Engineering (ECE) Prof. Raj Rao Nadakuditi, ECE alum Dale DeJager (BS EE 1973), and colleague Andy DuPont.
 The course, Joy of Coding, was designed by Nadakuditi to introduce high school students to the world of coding and its uses.
 The online format was designed with rural and underserved student communities in mind, launching inclusive coding education in locations where it was previously inaccessible.

 While the high school in Asilong offers other computer classes that touch on programming, the existing curriculum is basic and surface level.
 “When you look at the Joy of Coding classes,” Rabach explained, “the coding goes deeper and actually helps the students to understand more about programming.”